Brand New Disney MagicBand Designs And Colors Are Coming: Princess Dooney, Peter Pan, Black Panther [Photos]

 — Disney Parks (@DisneyParks) February 6, 2018

-The second new color is a cream color which is going to be limited edition and imprinted with a new Dooney & Bourke design.
-It will hit store shelves in a cool miniature suitcase and it is only available in the parks and cost $48 plus tax.
+The second new color is a cream color, which will be a limited edition and imprinted with a new Dooney & Bourke design.
+It will hit store shelves in a cool miniature suitcase; it will only be available in the parks at a cost of $48 plus tax.

 For Marvel fans, there is also an awesome Black Panther MagicBand which will hit stores on Feb.
 16, and that happens to be the same day the movie lands in theaters.
 It will retail for $32.99 plus tax and is limited to only 2,500.